 About the Circumcision Academy of Australia

 The Academy provides scientifically accurate medical information on male circumcision and contact details of doctors who perform circumcisions on newborn boys, older boys and men in Australia and New Zealand.
-The Academy was formed on 21 Jan 2010 several leaders in public health policy and medical science, together with other interested parties, met at the National Centre for HIV Epidemiology & Clinical Research (now the Kirby Institute), St. Vincent's Hospital, Sydney, to form a new organization named the ‘Circumcision Academy of Australia’.
+The Academy was formed on 21 Jan 2010 at a meeting of several leaders in public health policy and medical science, together with other interested parties, at the National Centre for HIV Epidemiology & Clinical Research (now the Kirby Institute), St. Vincent's Hospital, Sydney, to form a new organization named the ‘Circumcision Academy of Australia’.
 (The Academy was previously known as The Foundation)

 The organization is a not-for-profit incorporated association registered in the state of New South Wales, Australia.
 Its aims are to provide reliable evidence based medical research information on circumcision as a public health issue and facilitate education on good clinical practice.
 In this regard it produced the first evidence-based policy statement on infant male circumcision in Australia (see below).
 (Other, older policy statements in Australia are not evidence-based and should not be relied on.)
 High quality brochures are available for free download on this website (see below).
 In addition the Academy supports parental and individual choice in obtaining elective medical or religious circumcision in the Australian community.
-The Academy is not aligned with any medical body nor with any particular religious faith.
+The Academy is not aligned with any other medical body nor with any particular religious faith or other entity.

 For an extensive, evidence-based appraisal of circumcision go to: www.circinfo.net

 For free brochures in other languages go to: www.circinfo.net

 Quote from Australian Minister for Health and Ageing in 2012

 Infant male circumcision: An evidence-based policy statement